LoganR333/UNH-IT718/Lab3-Static-Web-Site/README.md

 Use a custom DNS domain (friendly URL) for your site.
 All 3 vendors charge $0.50/month to host a DNS zone.
 AWS and GCP can act as your DNS registrar for ~$12.year.
 Yes, I know sites like <your-name>.github.io are free.
 But, being able to talk and show that you understand the entire CI/CD process are great talking points during a hiring interview.

-__Note:__
+> [!NOTE]
-In the later Github lab you will automatically push content from a github repo eliminating the need for using a cloud shell to push content by hand.
+> In the later Github lab you will automatically push content from a github repo eliminating the need for using a cloud shell to push content by hand.
-## Lab Report
+# Lab Report
 For each cloud vendor show:
 1. The output from the cloud shell showing a wget command retrieving the default page.
 2. Screenshot of browser rendering your home page.